Stupeflix/stupeflix-tasks-api/storage.rst

 persistent
 ----------

 This is the default storage for the :doc:`/v2 API <api>`.
-It stores files using Amazon S3 and serve them using Amazon Cloudfront.
+It stores files on Amazon S3.
+But it returns an output url in the content delivery network Amazon Cloudfront.

-Browser cache headers (Cache-Control and Expires) are set to 7 days after the upload.

 By default, files are stored permanently.
 You can change the lifetime of your files with :http:method:`v2_storage_expiration_post`.

 You can manage the files in your persistent storage with the :ref:`v2_storage_api`.

+Additional costs are applied to the persistent storage, `please read our pricing section<https://developer.stupeflix.com/pricing>`_

 .. _storage_volatile: